 [Name or company name and permanent address or registered place of business of the marketing authorisation holder and of the manufacturer responsible for batch release, if different.
 Local representatives to be included, where applicable]

+[In cases where more than one manufacturer responsible for batch release is authorised, list all of them in this product information document, but the printed combined label and package leaflet must only state the name and address of the manufacturer responsible for the release of the concerned batch.]

 [Including town, postal code (if available) and country name in the language of the text (telephone numbers, E-mail addresses may be included but no websites or E-mails linking to websites allowed).
 Where the marketing authorisation holder is also the contact to report suspected adverse events, a telephone number must be included and, optionally, an E-mail address.]

 [For MRP/DCP/SRP and national procedures: To be completed nationally.
 There may be national differences in the designated contact point for the reporting of suspected adverse events (MAH or local representative) which can be reflected accordingly in each national translation.]

-Marketing authorisation holder <and manufacturer responsible for batch release> <and contact details to report suspected adverse events>:
+Marketing authorisation holder <,> <and> <manufacturer responsible for batch release> <and contact details to report suspected adverse events>:

 [If there are no local representatives and the marketing authorisation holder is the contact point for the reporting of adverse events according to Article 14(1)(l) of Regulation (EU) 2019/6, then all necessary contact details, (including a mandatory telephone number and, optionally, an E-mail address) must be included here and the following must be included in the subheading: < and contact details to report suspected adverse events>.]

+[If there are national contact details for the MAH (not local representatives) that are used for the reporting of suspected adverse events, then these should be listed here per country with a mandatory telephone number and, optionally, an E-mail address, but the address is not necessary.
+In this case the sub-heading must be as follows: Marketing authorisation holder <and manufacturer responsible for batch release> and contact details to report suspected adverse events>:]

 Manufacturer responsible for batch release: